ucsb-cs8/w20/_lab/lab01.md

 On a very high level, the `def fToC(fTemp)` and `def cToF(cTemp)` is what we call a function <strong>signature</strong>.
 * In the function signature of `def fToC(fTemp)`, the keyword `def` tells python we are defining a function,
 * `fToC` is the name of the function and
 * `fTemp` is the function's parameter enclosed in parenthesis (note, there can be zero or more parameters for a function, but in this case there is only one).
+You can think of parameters as variables that the function can use (note that calling fToC(32) is telling the computer to call fToC and set fTemp = 32).
 * The `return` keyword is used to pass back a value to whoever used the function.
     * In this case, the function `fToC(fTemp)` returns the celsius value of a fahrenheit temperature we passed into the function (`fTemp`).
     * The function `cToF(cTemp)` returns the fahrenheit value of a celsius temperature we passed into this function (`cTemp`).